dioptra-ai/frontend/docs/querying-getting-started.md

 prediction.box.variance
 ```

-### The select endpoint
+### Downloading data from the lake

-The most basic way to query data is using the select endpoint.
+The most basic way to query data is using the `download_from_lake` utility
 This is essentially a SQL query running on your data.

+::: dioptra.lake.utils.download_from_lake
+    handler: python
+    rendering:
+      show_source: true

+You can also use the API directly

 ```python
 ## Request